kirtan403/android-studio-live-templates/README.md

 ![](images/MyXMLLayoutTemplates.png)

+### Kotlin Templates

+Currently following live templates are supported for Kotlin which we are used to in Java

+todo
+fixme
+Toast
+logd
+logi
+loge
+logr
+logt
+logw
+wtf
+fori
+itar
+iter

 Have an idea or live template which can be useful?
 Share it by creating an issue or submitting a pull request.